 The Particle を: The Direct Object 直接目的語を示す「を」

-Before we get into the actual grammar of all this, let’s recap some important terminology that we’ve seen thus far while adding these new concepts to the list.
+Before we get into the actual grammar of all this, let’s recap some important terminology that we have seen thus far while adding these new concepts to the list.

 Pronunciation Note: The particle を is pronounced as “o” by most speakers, but it is historically pronounced as “wo,” which is still preferred in some dialects and certain social contexts.
 For instance, it is frequently pronounced as “wo” in clearly enunciated speech as well as in music.